Name: Todd A Muffley

 When it comes to ice cream, it’s only vanilla for me

-I am an artist… OddTodd is my pseudonym
+I am an artist… OddTodd is my pseudonym, the world is my canvas.

 OCD plagues my mind, so if you see me counting things, it’s ok, just making sure everything is there

 I’ll start my personal story as a teen, a story that eventually becomes the story of Fat Atom, aka Plan B Marketing.
 Born and raised in a small town in Northern Indiana, my life revolved around school, sports, work… and Atari, of course.

 The list of jobs I had as a teenager was extensive: multiple fast food gigs, gas station attendant (I just dated myself) and factory worker.
 By the age of 15, I was working to put gas in my care and other necessities.
 School was never important to me, it was something that I had to do.
 I was a slightly an above average student, less the string of D’s in science and accounting (go figure).

 Off to college, because that is what I was “supposed” to do.
 Shocker, I only lasted a year.
 Back to fast food, I needed money!
 Ah, KFC management program, something I could do, and liked that is, until I burned a batch of chicken, what a bad day.
 On my way home from said day, I stopped by the local Uncle Sam recruitment center and joined the Army… yeah, just like that.
 I agreed to a 4-year deal that would allow me to drive a tank in Germany.
 Really, a tank, every man’s dream!
 Well, that soon changed to Morse Code Interceptor in basic training (more money) and off to Massachusetts I went.
 Hawaii was my next stop, and although it was only for a couple of years, it was the most influential period in my life.
 Leadership, responsibility, respect – these words started to mean something to me.
 It’s never easy to grow up, but that’s exactly what happened on that island.
 Fast forward to July of 1992, I left the Army with a wife, young son and a decent job opportunity in sales.